 Incense burning has been an intrinsic element of ancient Egypt religious rituals.
 This ancient ritual eventually spread through the Roman Empire and many countries in Asia.
 You probably have many questions if you are a newbie in incense burning.
-For example, what kind of incense to use, is there a best time to burn incense, or are there spiritual benefits of burning incense?
-You might also wonder if there are specific incense types to use; is there incense for meditation or protection?
+For example, what kind of incense to use, is there a best time to burn incense, or are there spiritual benefits?

 Read on to learn the answers to all these questions to guide you in choosing the best incense type and form that suits your needs.